sambetts/SPOAzBlob/README.md

 Once done the file can be unlocked (manually or with an automatic lock expiry).
 ## Setup Requirements
 To get this working you’ll need:
-* Visual Studio 2019/2022
+* Visual Studio 2022.
+* Node LTS (v16.14)
+* Dev:
-* Dev: ngrok – paid account recommended so you can have static domain names.
+    * ngrok – paid account recommended so you can have static domain names.
+    * Windows Azure Storage Emulator/Azurite
 * A SharePoint Online site you have full control over.
-* An Azure subscription
+* An Azure subscription.

-For production, the function-app needs a public URL.
+For production, the function-app needs a public HTTPS endpoint.

 ## Configuration Inventory
 Common configuration to all projects: